 NPOs in Hungary are generally permitted to engage in all activities which are not prohibited by law and which correspond with the Fundamental Act of Hungary (i.e., the Constitution) (Act CLXXV/2011 Section 3(4)).
 However, Act VI/2018 Amending Certain Laws Relating to Measures to Combat Illegal Immigration may restrict NPOs' ability to carry out activities related to asylum and immigration.
 The Act introduced the offense of "supporting illegal immigration" that criminalizes any "organizational activities" that help asylum seekers submit an asylum claim or obtain a residence permit.
 The Act may provide the grounds for criminal charges against members of NPOs involved in border monitoring, preparing or distributing informational materials for asylum seekers, or creating or operating networks with the purpose of aiding asylum seekers.
 The Act also criminalizes the funding of such activities.
 In November 2021, the European Court of Justice ruled (C-821/2019) that Act VI/2018 violates EU law related to asylum and protection.
-As of March 2023, the Hungarian Parliament has not yet moved to repeal the Act.
+As of November 2024, the Hungarian Parliament has not yet moved to repeal the Act.

-In 2021 a new child protection act (Act LXXIX/2021prescribed that only organizations listed in an official registry may hold activities related to sexual culture, development, and orientation.
-As of March 2023, the government has not yet created an official registry.
+In 2021 a child protection act (Act LXXIX/2021 on Concerted Action Against Pedophile Criminals and on the Amendment of Regulations Protecting Children) prescribed that only organizations listed in an official registry may hold activities related to sexual culture, development, and orientation.
+As of November 2024, the government has not yet created an official registry, which in effect bans human rights and similar NPOs from undertaking these activities.